Turnkey CFO logo

 • Retainer payments booked as income on deposit — overstates revenue before the work is done

-• Unbilled work invisible until invoiced — balance sheet understates assets
+• Unbilled work invisible until invoiced — the balance sheet understates your assets

 • Subcontractor cost buried in overhead — gross margin unknowable